Preparing for App Review

 Implement a user interface for your app’s store, using the instances of

 SKProductreturned by the App Store.
-Start with a simple inteface during development, such as a table view or a few buttons.
+Start with a simple interface during development, such as a table view or a few buttons.

 Implement a final user interface for your app’s store at whatever point makes sense in your development process.